I use signal and noise as my primary mediums. A signal stimulates an idea, noise interferes, and the enquiry generates new outcomes.

 In the record of my enquiry you will find a constant dialogue between digital and analogue, one informing the other, I flip and flop between the two and occasionally we meet in the middle somewhere to create something unexpected.
 In logic flip-flops are bi-stable elements, in my art digital and analogue are bi-unstable, almost as if there is a self clocking mechanism encouraging constant movement between states and exploration of the space in-between.

 The materials used to create an outcome are chosen to be appropriate to the enquiry.
-An outcome may be real (a drawing, a painting, an installation) or virtual (a digital image, an animation, a blog, a web site).
+An outcome may be real (a drawing, a painting, a print, an installation) or virtual (a digital image, an animation, a blog, a web site).
 Outcomes often contain multiple components.
 Real outcomes are currently held in private collections in the United States, United Kingdom, France and Romania.

 REVAD.COM © David Riley